tobychui/zoraxy/README.md

 ```

 ## Sponsor This Project
-If you want to donate a few bucks to the developers and maybe get your feature request added a bit faster (not guaranteed) , feel free to use the links below
+If you like the project and want to support us, please consider a donation.
+You can use the links below
 - [tobychui (Primary author)](https://paypal.me/tobychui)
 - PassiveLemon (Docker compatibility maintainer)